KhronosGroup/glTF/schema/README.md

 <!-- ----------------------------------------------------------------------- -->
 <a name="designgprinciples">

+# TODO: Introduction

+The WIKI from COLLADA2JSON written by Fabrice and reworked by Tony could be reused here.
+The section should give an high level overview. could be called, Introduction, Motivation...

 # Design Principles

 _TODO: This section was aggregated from glTF slides, wiki pages, etc.  It still needs more details found in those places and to be flushed out._